Pack150/Pack150.github.io/join.md

 ---

 ************
-## Step 1: Please come meet Pack 150 on Tuesday September 20th at the Family Life Center, 16349 Chillicothe Road!
+## Step 1: Meet the Pack!
+Please come meet Pack 150 on Tuesday September 20th at the Family Life Center, 16349 Chillicothe Road.

 ## Step 2: [Fill Out Application](https://my.scouting.org/VES/OnlineReg/1.0.0/?&tu=UF-MB-440paa0150)
 Click on the above link and follow the directions to fill out an application.
 Since you're new, you'll start by creating a BSA ID for yourself.
 We recommend using the "Login with Google" or "Login with Apple" options to save yourself the headache of yet another password.
 Your BSA ID will be used when helping your scout track their progress!